Jeff Badet

-Jeff Badet (born August 2, 1994) is an American football wide receiver for the Vegas Vipers of the XFL.
+Jeff Badet (born August 2, 1994) is an American former professional football wide receiver.
 He played college football at Kentucky before transferring to Oklahoma to finish his collegiate career, and signed with the Minnesota Vikings as an undrafted free agent in 2018.
-He also played for the Washington Football Team, and Michigan Panthers.
-In the 2020 XFL Draft, he was selected fourth overall by the Dallas Renegades.
+He was also a member of the Dallas Renegades, Washington Football Team, Atlanta Falcons, Las Vegas Raiders, Michigan Panthers, Vegas Vipers, and Toronto Argonauts.
+In the 2020 XFL draft, he was selected fourth overall by the Renegades.

-High school career
+Early life

 Badet attended Freedom High School in Orlando, Florida, playing for the school's football team as a wide receiver.
 He was ranked as a three-star recruit and as the nation's 127th receiver prospect by 247sports, committing to the University of Kentucky, rejecting other offers from colleges closer to his home, such as South Florida and FIU.

 College career

 In 2013, his freshman year, he saw limited action, appearing in eight games, totalling 22 receptions for 285 yards and one touchdown.
 Following a serious injury, Badet was medically redshirted for his second year, the 2014 collegiate season.
 In his sophomore season the year after, Badet played in eleven of the team's twelve games and compiled 29 receptions for 430 yards and two touchdowns, as the team's third leading receiver.
 His junior season was his most productive of his college career, appearing in all 13 games, with 31 catches for 670 yards and 4 touchdowns, leading the team in receiving yards.
-In the seventh game of the season, Badet had best statistical game of his career, with 7 receptions for 139 yards and 2 touchdowns in a 40-38 victory over Mississippi State, his sole multi-touchdown collegiate game.
-In the offseason, Badet declined to declare for the NFL Draft and instead transferred to Oklahoma, crossing conferences into the Big 12.
-Badet was less statistically productive, totalling 26 receptions for 400 yards and three touchdowns, but the Sooners enjoyed team success, finishing with a 12-2 record behind Heisman Trophy-winning and eventual first overall pick Baker Mayfield, culminating with a 54-48 defeat in the Rose Bowl against Georgia.
-He served as a influencing presence on the field and locker room, and ran a 4.27 40-yard dash at Oklahoma's Pro Day.
+In the seventh game of the season, Badet had best statistical game of his career, with 7 receptions for 139 yards and 2 touchdowns in a 40–38 victory over Mississippi State, his sole multi-touchdown collegiate game.
+In the offseason, Badet declined to declare for the NFL draft and instead transferred to Oklahoma, crossing conferences into the Big 12.
+Badet was less statistically productive, totalling 26 receptions for 400 yards and three touchdowns, but the Sooners enjoyed team success, finishing with a 12–2 record behind Heisman Trophy-winning and eventual first overall pick Baker Mayfield, culminating with a 54–48 defeat in the Rose Bowl against Georgia.
+He served as an influencing presence on the field and locker room, and ran a 4.27 40-yard dash at Oklahoma's Pro Day.